snrazavi/snrazavi/README.md

 <h2> About Me </h2>

-- 🔭 I’m currently working on startup project at ADAPT Centre, TCD, Dublin
+- 🔭 I’m currently working on a research project at ADAPT Centre, TCD, Dublin

 - 🌱 I’m currently learning spaCy 3